cunjian/cviu/_pages/about.md

 - Dr. Chen won Best Reviewers award from CCBR 2021.
 - Dr. Chen served as a Session Chair for IJCB 2021.
+- One FG 2021 paper on thermal-to-visible face matching accepted.
 - Dr. Chen won Outstanding Area Chairs award from ICME 2021.